Too tired to think about dinner? How to reduce the mental load of food

 Flavour is not optional

-If you have a few easy flavour combinations in the house, basic ingredients can feel much more enjoyable without adding much effort.
+Meals can sometimes feel boring, not because they’re too basic, but because they’re under-seasoned.
+So, if you have a few easy flavour combinations in the house, basic ingredients can feel much more enjoyable without adding much effort.

 For example: